 Colleges for Psychology Majors in the U.S.

 Many colleges and universities throughout the U.S. offer bachelor's degree programs with an emphasis on psychology.
-Those wishing to major in psychology should consider their career path as they choose a school with the most appropriate coursework and extracurricular opportunities.
+Those wishing to major in psychology should consider their career paths as they choose a school with the most appropriate coursework and extracurricular opportunities.

 Selecting Colleges or Schools for a Psychology Major